MittelstufenprojektTeam/mittelstufenprojekt777/README.md

   - [ ] Wie hoch ist die Wirtschaftlichkeit?
   - [ ] Wo liegen Risiken?
   - [ ] Welche Anforderungen leiten sich hieraus für das Projekt ab?

+# Englisch
+Create a document (two A4 pages long) answering the following points relating to the MSP in English:
+- Summarise the product or service developed on 2 A4-Pages
+- Describe the main project goals pursued
+- Explain the project management process applied
+- Reflect critically on the lessons learned during the project